-The support coordinator is responsible for reviewing the recipient's rights and responsibilities with the recipient and his/her responsible representative as part of the initial intake process and at least annually thereafter.
+The support coordinator is responsible for reviewing the beneficiary's rights and responsibilities with the beneficiary and their responsible representative as part of the initial intake process and at least annually thereafter.
 (See Appendix B for information on accessing the Office of Aging and Adult Services (OAAS) Rights and Responsibilities for Applicants/Participants of Home and Community-Based Services (HCBS) Waiver form).